Zulfiqar Ali Bukhari: Career

 Bukhari training with the BBC Home Guard at Bedford College in 1941.

 In his autobiography, Sarguzasht, Z. A. Bukhari writes: "As I came out of a tea house in Peshawar, I ran into my friend Qazi.
 Reading a clipping from Lahore's newspaper Tribune again and again, he was just smiling to himself.
 On being asked, he told me that an advertiser had invited applications, care of a post box, for someone who knew English, Urdu, Persian, Arabic, Pushto and Punjabi.
 The mere thought how anybody could know that many languages was making him smile.
 And I thought "well, I at least know a little of all of them".
 I stormed into a typist's shop, typed an application and mailed it, mentioning the names of Mirza Mohammad Saeed Dehlvi and Dr Mohammad Iqbal as references."

 The advertisement was from Shimla's Board of Examiners (an institution established in British India to teach vernaculars to the British officers) and Bukhari was selected for the post.
-It was back in 1925 and he was 21.
+This was back in 1925 and he was 21.
 He became a Munshi or (a teacher) and was ultimately promoted as the head of the bureau of translation.
 Besides his profession, Z. A. Bukhari also took part in theatrical activities.

 One of Bukhari's British students at Shimla was later posted as Assistant District Commissioner to the then governor of Punjab.
 And when the government decided to run the radio service in a professional manner and from London sent Lionel Fieldon – a maverick war veteran – to set up a full-fledged broadcasting station in 1935 in Delhi, that student of Bukhari's recommended and introduced Bukhari to Fieldon.
 Z. A. Bukhari's talents blossomed when the British decided to run the radio in a professional manner and launched a broadcasting station in Delhi.
 Sir Malcolm Darling recruited Bukhari on the recommendation of the controller of broadcasting for All India Radio, Lionel Fielden, to set up the Indian section of the Eastern Service.
 Initially Bukhari and his team only contributed a weekly news report and an occasional cultural programme.
 Bukhari was trained by Fielden in the art of broadcasting.
 Bukhari was then appointed at the newly established AIR (Akashvani (radio broadcaster)) Delhi station as programme director.